pvfonseca/pvfonseca.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Lecturer in Economics at [Santa Catarina State University](https://udesc.br/), Brazil.
+I am an Adjunct Professor at the Department of Economic Sciences [(Santa Catarina State University)](https://udesc.br/).
 My research interests are in Macroeconomics; Fiscal policy and monetary policy and its interactions; Dynamic stochastic general equilibrium (DSGE) models; Heterogeneous agents New Keynesian models; Agent-based modeling and Computational methods.
 {style="text-align: justify;"}